Skip to main content

 Michigan Life Skills FAQs

 Yes.
-Michigan courts across all 83 counties generally accept online anger management certificates.
+Michigan courts across all 83 counties generally accept online life skills certificates.
 Our certificate has been accepted by courts throughout the state including Wayne County (Detroit), Oakland County, and Kent County (Grand Rapids).
-100% money-back guarantee if not accepted.
+If your certificate is not accepted, we will work with your court or officer to resolve it � 100% Acceptance Guarantee.

 The Holmes Youthful Trainee Act (HYTA) is a Michigan law that allows first-time offenders ages 17-24 to have their case heard without a public conviction.
-If the offender successfully completes probation conditions โ€” which frequently include anger management โ€” the record is sealed.
-HYTA is governed by MCL ยง762.11-762.14.
+If the offender successfully completes probation conditions — which frequently include life skills — the record is sealed.
+HYTA is governed by MCL §762.11-762.14.

 Michigan does not have a statewide standard.
 The number of hours is set by the judge.
 Common durations include 8, 12, 16, and 26 hours.
 Check your specific court order or probation conditions for the exact requirement.